 Behavioral Health Quality Framework: A Roadmap for Using Measurement to Promote Joint Accountability and Whole-Person Care

 Mental health conditions and substance use disorders — collectively referred to as “behavioral health conditions” — are a leading cause of disease burden in the United States, surpassing both cardiovascular disease and cancer.
 As of 2019, nearly 1 in 5 adults in the United States had a diagnosed mental health condition, and 1 in 12 people over age 12 had a diagnosed substance use disorder.
-People with behavioral health conditions experience higher morbidity, poorer health outcomes, and a 20-year lower life expectancy than the general population.
+People with behavioral health conditions experience higher morbidity, poorer health outcomes, and a shorter life expectancy than the general population.
 These poorer outcomes occur even though care for people with behavioral health conditions accounts for a disproportionate share of total health care spending.
 Payers and stakeholders are increasingly looking to value-based payment models to integrate behavioral health and physical health care to improve people’s outcomes and manage costs.

 The current fragmented and inequitable state of behavioral health care calls for a quality measurement framework that can be used to guide and hold entities jointly accountable for improving care access and outcomes for people with behavioral health conditions.
 To guide development of this framework, CHCF commissioned the National Committee for Quality Assurance (NCQA) to evaluate the current behavioral health quality measurement landscape and better understand the needs and challenges of entities responsible for behavioral health care across the health care system.